ThibaudFievet/Connect_Four/README.md

 # 🔴 Connect 4 (Puissance 4) - The Origin Story

 > **⚠️ Context:** This repository is a time capsule.
-It contains the code from my very first steps into programming during my high school years (11th Grade / Première) in the NSI (numerique et sciences informatiques) specialization.
+It contains the code from my very first steps into programming during my high school years (11th Grade / Première) in the NSI (numerique et sciences informatiques) specialization. **This project was realized as a duo effort.**

 ## 💭 Why this project is here

 It was important for me to share this project exactly as it was.

 I have deliberately chosen to keep this **original version** untouched to serve as a baseline.
-It shows where I started, using the logic and tools I understood at the time (basic loops, lists, and procedural programming).
+It shows where I started, using the logic and tools we understood at the time (basic loops, lists, and procedural programming).

 ## 🔜 What's Next